zz373609/blockchain_and_double_link_list/README.md

 learning the blockchain and double link list

 Thanks michielmulders
-I learned the blockchain [address](https://github.com/michielmulders/blockgeeks-build-blockchain-javascript) by michielmulders and there is a nice blog I recommend this [Blog](https://blockgeeks.com/guides/code-a-bitcoin-blockchain-in-javascript/)
+I learned the blockchain in this [address](https://github.com/michielmulders/blockgeeks-build-blockchain-javascript) by michielmulders and there is a nice blog I recommend this [Blog](https://blockgeeks.com/guides/code-a-bitcoin-blockchain-in-javascript/)